 About the speaker

-Nurse Statement: Sheppard Pratt is an approved provider of continuing nursing education by Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nurse Statement: Sheppard Pratt is approved as a provider of nursing continuing professional development by the Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CME activity.
 This activity provides 3.0 contact hours for nurses.

 Psychologist Statement: Sheppard Pratt is authorized by the State Board of Examiners of Psychologists as a sponsor of continuing education.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this continuing education activity.
 Sheppard Pratt designates this educational activity for a maximum of 3.0 contact hours for Psychologists.